Click to watch VIDEO TIPS to help understanding your dental insurance above, and read on for more:

 So if treatments are needed, the low maximums of dental insurance could be quickly reached in one year.
 But you can’t just treat one tooth a year, otherwise you’re going to end up spending more money when you delay treatment.
 For instance handling a filling when it is small is a much lower expense than letting it go untreated.
 When treatment is delayed, the decay can spread and you may need a root canal and a crown, at a much higher expense.
 So going to the dentist every 6 months and catching dental issues while they’re small is really important, whether or not you have insurance or a dental benefit.

-Here are 4 tips to help you understand your dental insurance:
+Here are 4 tips to help understanding your dental insurance:

 1. “Out of Network” does not mean “Out of Coverage”